iifl-logo

 iii.
 There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.

-iv. (@) The Management has represented that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity (ies), including foreign entities (the “Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (the “Ultimate Beneficiaries of funds advanced, loaned or investment”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries of funds advanced, loaned or invested.
+iv. (a) The Management has represented that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity (ies), including foreign entities (the "Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (the "Ultimate Beneficiaries of funds advanced, loaned or investment") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries of funds advanced, loaned or invested.

-(b) The Management has represented, that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been receivedby the Company from any person(s) or entity (ies), including foreign entities (the “Funding Parties”), with the understanding,whether recorded in writing or otherwise, that the Company shall, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. (c) Based on the audit procedures that has been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that there presentations under sub-clause (i) and (ii) of Rule 11(e), as provided under (a) and (b) above, contain any material mis-statement.
+(b) The Management has represented, that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been received by the Company from any person(s) or entity (ies),including foreign entities (the "Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

 v.
 The Company has not proposed, declared or paid any interim or final dividend during the year.

-ANNEXURE “A"” TO THE INDEPENDENT AUDITORS REPORT
+ANNEXURE "A" TO THE INDEPENDENT AUDITORS REPORT

-(Referred to in Paragraph 2 under “Report on Other Legal and Regulatory Requirements section of our report of even date) In terms of the information and explanations sought by us and given by the C-ompany and the books of account and records examined by us in the normal course of audit and to the best of our knowledge and belief, we state that:
+In terms of the information and explanations sought by us and given by the Company and the books of account and records examined by us in the normal course of audit and to the best of our knowledge and belief, we state that:

-@ The Company has maintained proper records showing full particulars, including quantitative details and situation of properties, and relevant details of right-of-use of assets.
+(I) The Company has maintained proper records showing full particulars, including quantitative details and situation of properties, and relevant details of right-of-use of assets.

-(iii) According to the information and explanations given to us, the records examined by us and basedon the examination of the Minutes & Documents provided to us, we report that, the title deeds, comprising all theimmovable properties of land and buildings which are freehold, are in the process of being transferred from BEML Ltd to BEML LAND ASSETS LTD.
+(iii) According to the information and explanations given to us, the records examined by us and based on the examination of the Minutes & Documents provided to us, we report that, the title deeds, comprising all the immovable properties of land and buildings which are freehold, are in the process of being transferred from BEML Ltd to BEML Land Assets Ltd.

 (iv) The Company has not revalued any of its properties (including right-of-use of assets) during the year.